geoffreyvanwyk/geoffreyvanwyk.dev/content/pages/portfolio.md

   create their own branded demo website to showcase to their clients.

 [learningsandbox.online](https://learningsandbox.online)
-{: .icon-before .icon-solid .icon-link .icon-space-md .prose-p:text-red-600 style="margin-bottom: 0"}
+{: .icon-before .icon-solid .icon-link .icon-space-md .prose-p:text-red-600 style="margin-bottom: 0" target="_blank"}

 [geoffreyvanwyk/learningsandbox.online](https://github.com/geoffreyvanwyk/learningsandbox.online)
-{: .icon-before .icon-brands .icon-github .icon-space-md style="margin-top: 0"}
+{: .icon-before .icon-brands .icon-github .icon-space-md style="margin-top: 0" target="_blank"}

 ---

 ## Ansible Role for Moodle

-> Deploys, installs, and upgrades Moodle on Ubuntu servers.
+> Deploys, installs, and upgrades Moodle on Ubuntu servers

-At a previous employer, one of my tasks was to set up new Moodle instances for clients.
+At a former employer, one of my tasks was to set up new Moodle instances for clients.
 I set out to document the steps for doing so.
 Because many of those steps were Bash shell commands, I realized I should create a script to automatically do the installations.
-While setting out to write the script, which would end up in many scripts that need to be combined, I thought I should rather use a framework that came with a prebaked proven method of organizing the scripts.
+While setting out to write the script, which would end up in many scripts that would need to be combined, I thought I should rather use a framework that came with a prebaked, proven method of organizing the scripts.
 The Bash framework that I chose did not work well at all and was a complete disaster.

-I had heard many times of things like Puppet, Chef and Ansible, but when I visited their websites I would always be stumped by the generalized language on their home pages that left me stumped as to whether they were relevant to my plan or even how to start.
-Luckily I found an [introduction video][4] on YouTube that got me started quickly with Ansible with which I created a role for Moodle.
+I had heard many times of things like Puppet, Chef and Ansible, but when I visited their websites I would always be stumped by the generalized language on their home pages that left me stumped as to whether they were relevant to my plan, or as to even how to start.
+Luckily I found an [introduction video][iv]{: target="_blank"} on YouTube that got me started quickly with Ansible with which I created a role for Moodle.

-Because the role I created for my previous employer was not open source, I had to recreate this role completely from scratch.
+Because the role I created for my former employer was not open source, I had to recreate this role completely from scratch.
 The advantage sometimes of redoing something is doing it better.

 [Ansible Galaxy](https://galaxy.ansible.com/ui/standalone/roles/geoffreyvanwyk/moodle/)
-{: .icon-before .icon-solid .icon-link .icon-space-md .prose-p:text-red-600 style="margin-bottom: 0"}
+{: .icon-before .icon-solid .icon-link .icon-space-md .prose-p:text-red-600 style="margin-bottom: 0" target="_blank"}

 [geoffreyvanwyk/ansible-role-moodle](https://github.com/geoffreyvanwyk/ansible-role-moodle)
-{: .icon-before .icon-brands .icon-github .icon-space-md style="margin-top: 0"}
+{: .icon-before .icon-brands .icon-github .icon-space-md style="margin-top: 0" target="_blank"}

 ---

 ## Ansible Role for PHP

-> Installs, configures, and extends PHP on Ubuntu.
+> Installs, configures, and extends PHP on Ubuntu

-This Ansible role installs, configures and extends the PHP programming language on Ubuntu servers.
+This Ansible role installs, configures and extends the [PHP][php] programming language on [Ubuntu][u] servers.
 Multiple versions of PHP can be installed simultaneously on the same server.

 Originally, I was using another third-party Ansible role for installing PHP that